OffensiverHase/HeiabubuLang/docs/heiabubulang.md

 ### Types ###
 Every variable in Heiabubu has a data type, but for variables Heiabubu can always infer the data type.
 In the previous example you don't have to write `sq: int <- i * i`, because Heiabubu sees that i is an `int` and an `int` times an `int` is still an int.
-Yet some times it's good practise to specify the type yourself, for better readability
+Yet some times it's good practise to specify the type yourself, for better readability.
 Heiabubu has the following types:
  - `int` A basic type for integer values with 32 bits
  - `byte` A type for integer values with 8 bits (Not fully implemented yet)